Touting His Ability To Come Back, Jamie Under 8 Bridges

 Courtesy of WOWSA, Huntington Beach, California.

 What is it like to take the jump into the water, take the first stroke, and take the first feeding when there is 120 miles (193 km) to swim?

-It takes a certain hard-core, hardened mindset.
-Something that 64-year-old Jamie Tout definitely has.
-He is shown starting and swimming in the 18.3-mile Stage 1 of the world’s longest open water swim, 8 Bridges Hudson River Swim from the Rip Van Winkle to the Kingston Rhinecliff Bridge five days ago.
+64-year-old Jamie Tout is shown swimming in 18.3-mile Stage 1 of the world’s longest open water swim, 8 Bridges Hudson River Swim from the Rip Van Winkle to the Kingston Rhinecliff Bridge.

-Now, on Day 5, Tout and his colleagues and competitors are facing the extraordinarily difficult Stage 5, known as the 19.8-mile Beast down the Hudson River.
+Now, on Day 5, Tout and his colleagues and competitors are facing Stage 5, known as the 19.8-mile Beast down the Hudson River.